Rheas: Profile and Information

 Rheas are native to South America only and are limited within the continent to Bolivia, Argentina, Chile, Bolivia, Paraguay, Brazil, Uruguay, and Peru.

-However, the lesser rhea will inhabit most grassland, shrubland, even desert salt puna up to 14,800 ft (4,500 metres).
+However, the lesser rhea will inhabit most grassland, shrubland, and even desert salt puna up to 14,800 ft (4,500 meters).

 Leave a Reply